 Prepared for a pay-website (specified countries in Europe and Japan

-only) is this broadcast Digital Video Disc (DVD) of the opera and documentary
+only) is this broadcast TV show of the opera and documentary "The

-"The Other Tchaikowsky."
-This is in preparation only and has
+Other Tchaikowsky."
+This is in preparation only and has not been

 Study in Contrast"

 July 10, 1992 program about André Tchaikowsky, "A Study

 in Contrast," included this segment about the opera.
 Use the player